 Over the past several months, Advocates for Community Health (ACH) has grown increasingly concerned by the attacks on the 340B program at both the federal and state level.
 The program has long faced scrutiny, yet over the years, Congressional hearing after hearing has verified the record of health centers in leveraging the program appropriately – putting resources back into the communities they are serving.
 And just last week, another piece of bad news – HRSA’s Administrative Dispute Resolution panel dismissed a complaint on a technicality, taking health centers’ right to dispute pharmaceutical manufacturers’ restrictions on contract pharmacies.
 Big pharma continues to encroach on the right to 340B discounts, and we are out of tools to stop them.
+This is why we created our 340C proposal, which creates a new provision under the 340B program in which pharmaceutical companies participating in the Medicaid program offer discounts to covered entities.
+Covered entities include those that commit to requirements around reinvestment of savings.

 We need Congress to urgently protect this much needed program.
 Protecting 340B means protecting the nation’s most important safety net that offers high quality, cost-saving primary care to 30 million Americans every year.